 Many unbalanced teachings on prosperity, wealth, and success in our churches today have negatively affected the mindsets of many believers.

-Many believers now erroneously consider, esteem and pursue material prosperity and success in career, ministry or business as their highest calling or goal in this life.
+Many believers now erroneously esteem and pursue material prosperity and success in career, ministry, or business as their highest calling or goal in this life.

-If you don’t set attaining Christ-likeness or conforming to Christ in everything as your highest goal in life, you will never pursue or attain it (Rom.
+If you don’t set attaining Christ-likeness or conforming to Christ in everything as your highest goal in life, you will never pursue or achieve it (Rom.
 8:29, Eph.
 4:13)!

-The Christian life is not only difficult but absolutely impossible to live without appropriating God’s provisions in and through Christ Jesus!
+The Christian life is not just difficult but impossible to live without appropriating God’s provisions in and through Christ Jesus.

 God has given every born-again believer all that it takes to live a godly life in this ungodly world.
 Sadly, many believers today are not appropriating God’s provisions to live the Christian life.